 After three immensely successful events in Hamburg, Leipzig and New York the City of Vienna will be the host of the fourth WOMEN’S WORLD AWARDS which will be held for the first time on March 5, 2009 in Austria.
 The state-of-the-art Stadthalle F in Vienna will be the venue for the glittering gala.
 The after-show event will be held at the monumental Vienna City Hall, seat of the mayor and the municipal administration.
 On a sartorial note: Pack appropriately for the cool weather at this time of year.
 We recommend fleece jackets, scarves, gloves, and hats if you plan to stroll around this beautiful city in your free time.

 The WOMEN’S WORLD AWARDS will be presented in 12 different categories to extraordinary women from throughout the world whose achievements contribute to furthering self-determination, gender equality, freedom and the elimination of all forms of social and economic discrimination.
-A special awards jewelry item was introduced this year as a memorable token for the event – exclusively created sterling silver rings with cubic zirconia from SterlingForever.com.
+A special awards jewelry item was introduced this year as a memorable token for the event – exclusively created cubic zirconia rings from SterlingForever.com.
 The rings are engraved with the Women’s World logo and intended to represent the major achievements of women from all walks of life.
 A large photo of the rings is included in the program and has receive numerous favorable comments from the attendees.
 A fund raiser is planned around the exclusive sale of the rings to members and their families.

 NEW TV PROGRAM FOR INTERNATIONAL WOMEN’S DAY.